jeherve/mwp-sharing-jetpack/readme.txt

 == Changelog ==

+= 1.5 =
+* urlencode post links in sharing link.
+* Make sure the icons are aligned properly.
+* Reorganize the buttons to match the new buttons added in Jetpack 3.3 ([reference](https://github.com/Automattic/jetpack/pull/1374)).
+* Do not enqueue the sharing count js when sharing counts are disabled via the `jetpack_sharing_counts` filter ([reference](https://github.com/Automattic/jetpack/pull/1343)).

 = 1.4 =
-* Fix Javascript error when the sharing button isn't on a page, props @tommcfarlin
+* Fix Javascript error when the sharing button isn't on a page, props @tommcfarlin.

 = 1.3 =
-* Add sharing count to Text and Icon buttons, props @proof
+* Add sharing count to Text and Icon buttons, props @proof.

 = 1.2.3 =
-* Refactor the plugin organization to avoid all Fatal errors
+* Refactor the plugin organization to avoid all Fatal errors.
-* Better warning system if Jetpack or the sharing module are not active
+* Better warning system if Jetpack or the sharing module are not active.

 = 1.2.2 =
-* Fix Fatal error when Jetpack is deactivated
+* Fix Fatal error when Jetpack is deactivated.

 = 1.2 =
-* Update sharing button to be compatible with Jetpack 3.0
+* Update sharing button to be compatible with Jetpack 3.0.

 = 1.1 =
-* Display a notice when Jetpack is not active
+* Display a notice when Jetpack is not active.

 = 1.0 =
-* Initial Release
+* Initial Release.